 Many people become confused by Porsche maintenance schedules.
 The intervals and maintenance items are cumulative – so for clarity, a 4 year service includes all the maintenance items recommended at the 4 year interval, plus all maintenance items from the 2 year and annual maintenance interval as well.

 Safety and Maintenance Inspection

 Every annual service should include a rigorous safety and maintenance inspection of your Porsche Cayman.
-It’s essential this is carried out by a skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern at an early stage.
-A thorough inspection of your Cayman, should reveal any maintenance items that have been influenced by local road or environmental conditions.
+It’s essential this is carried out by a skilled Porsche technician who knows the likely wear characteristics of your Cayman and can identify issues of concern at an early stage.
+A thorough inspection should reveal any maintenance items that have been influenced by local environmental or road conditions.

 Some maintenance items are described as “lifetime,” such as coolant, for example.
 It’s important during the inspection to discover the health of these “lifetime” items.
 If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
 Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.